-Accrued expenses as of March 31, 2022 and 2021 consist of the following:
+Accrued expenses as of March 31, 2023 and 2022 consist of the following:

-2022 2021
+2023 2022

-in thousands)
+(in tho usands))

-Bonus and profit sharing \$ 488 \$ 195
+Bonus and profit sharing \$ 143 \$ 488

-Wages 211 16
+Wages 215 211

-Vacation 392 408
+Vacation 393 392

-Rent, interest and legal 108 86
+Rent, interest and legal 30 108

-Other accrued expenses 213 139
+Other accrued expenses 320 213

-Total accrued expenses \$ 1,412 \$ 844
+Total accrued expenses \$ 1,101 \$ 1,412

-8. OPERATING LEASES
+7. OPERATING LEASES

 The Company's principal facility and its corporate headquarters are located at the Natural Energy Laboratory of Hawaii Authority ("NELHA") at Keahole Point in Kailua-Kona, Hawaii.
 The Company leases two properties from the State of Hawaii under a 40-year commercial lease expiring in 2035 and a 19-year commercial lease expiring in 2037.
 Under the terms of the existing NELHA leases, the Company could be required to remove improvements at the end of the lease terms.
-Under generally accepted accounting principles in the United States, an entity should recognize the fair value of a liability for an asset retirement obligation is incurred, if a reasonable estimate of fair value can be made.
+Under generally accepted accounting principles in the United States, an entity should recognize the fair value of a liability for an asset retirement obligation in the period in which the retirement obligation is incurred, if a reasonable estimate of fair value can be made.
 If such an estimate cannot be made in the period the asset retirement obligation is incurred, the liability should be recognized when the fair value can be reasonably estimated.
 Based on communications with NELHA, management does not believe the projected cost for such removal to be material to the consolidated financial statements, or likely, given historical practices.
 However, conditions could change in the future.
 It is not possible to predict such changes or estimate any impact thereof.

 The Company leases facilities, equipment and land under non-cancelable operating leases expiring through 2037.
-One of its facility leases contains price escalations and a renewal option for five years.
-The land lease provides for contingent rentals in excess of minimum rental commitments based on a percentage of the Company's sales.
-Contingent rental payments for the years ended March 31, 2022, 2021 and 2020 were \$73,000, \$50,000 and \$49,000, respectively.
+One of its facility leases contains price escalations and a renewal option for five years, which was renewed effective January 1, 2023.
+The NELHA land lease provides for contingent rentals in excess of minimum rental commitments based on a percentage of the Company's sales.
+Contingent rental payments for the years ended March 31, 2023, 2022 and 2021 were \$0, \$73,000 and \$50,000, respectively.

 Right-of-use assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Right-of-use assets and liabilities were recognized at April 1, 2019 based on the present value of lease payments over the lease terms, using the Bank's incremental borrowing rate based on the information available at recognition, and the Company has elected to exclude non-lease components.
-At March 31, 2022, the Company commenced two 84-month solar leases for two of its buildings and a 48-month lease for equipment and using the weighted average discount rate of 5.5%, the leases were added to the right-of-use assets and liabilities.
+The Company also leases two 84-month solar leases for two of its buildings and a 48-month lease for equipment, which are included in the right-of-use assets and liabilities.
+At March 31, 2023, the weighted average remaining lease terms of all operating leases was 9.8 years, the weighted average discount rate was 7.3% and the operating lease costs were \$719,000.
 At March 31, 2022, the weighted average remaining lease terms of all operating leases was 12.2 years, the weighted average discount rate was 7.2% and the operating lease costs were \$603,000.
-At March 31, 2021, the weighted average remaining lease term is 13.5 years and the operating lease costs were \$591,000.
-There were no new leases in fiscal year 2021.
+For fiscal year ended March 31, 2023, noncash right-of-use assets obtained in exchange for operating lease obligations was \$1,429,000, representing the lease renewal of one of the Company's facility leases.